The Early Career Framework (ECF): A Guide for New TeachersInfographic explaining early career framework (ecf) for teachers

 8) Instructions

 Depending on the school context, participants will focus on these given areas with different priorities.
-It might be that the training materials are particularly focused upon special educational needsif there are a significant amount of special schools within the cluster.
-The training sessions could also be centred around quality pupil learning in secondary schools if the School hub has fewer primary schools.
+It might be that the training materials are particularly focussed upon special educational needsif there are a significant amount of special schools within the cluster.
+The training sessions could also be centred around quality learner learning in secondary schools if the School hub has fewer primary schools.

 Regardless of the school context, induction activities should prepare student teachers with the pedagogical strategies they need to excel in the classroom environment.
 Many of the principles included in the ECT induction have universal application across all school phases.